Cheap FPV goggles with built-in 5.8G receiver from KDS Model

 Currently there is a large variety of FPV goggles on the market, from cheap ones like this KDS Kylin to very expensive ones that can cost even $ 700.
-Being not too familiarized with FPV goggles I wanted firstly to test something cheap in order to see if it’s worth to invest more in a high-end model.
+Being not too familiar with FPV goggles I wanted firstly to test something cheap in order to see if it’s worth investing more in a high-end model.
 This is the reason I chose this KDS Kylin Vision, for $70 it seemed to be a great choice for my first FPV glasses.

 I heard for the first time about the KDS Model manufacturer when they announced the Kylin 250 racing quadcopter.
-Probably, in order to offer a complete FPV experience, not long after the launch of their quad, they came up with this cheap FPV goggles.
-Apparently, the Kylin Vision FPV goggles was designed to be sold in bundle with their racing quad but can also work as well with any other 5.8G FPV system.
+Probably, in order to offer a complete FPV experience, not long after the launch of their quad, they came up with these cheap FPV goggles.
+The Kylin Vision FPV goggles were designed to be sold in a bundle with their racing quad but can also work as well with any other 5.8G FPV system.

-Certainly, FPV goggles are designed to provide the ultimate first person view (FPV) experience, but in my opinion they are suitable only for experienced pilots.
-Beginners should first practice the basic flight movements on non FPV mode.
+Certainly, FPV goggles are designed to provide the ultimate first-person view (FPV) experience, but in my opinion, they are suitable only for experienced pilots.
+Beginners should first practice the basic flight movements on non-FPV mode.
 Then, after several hours of flights, they may try FPV screens (like Eachine LCD5802D).
-These kind of gadgets helps to switch from LoS (Line of Sight) flight to fully FPV flights.
-Basically it is an intermediate step before FPV goggles.
+This kind of gadget helps to switch from LoS (Line of Sight) flights to fully FPV flights.
+Basically, it is an intermediate step before FPV goggles.

 KDS Kylin Vision FPV goggles review

-When I’m planning to purchase a quadcopter or a related accessory I always try to see if any of my partners are interested to offer a free sample, so basically most of the products that are review here on FirstQuadcopter.com are products that I’m personally interested in, not just trying to promote them in order to make a profit share.
+When I’m planning to purchase a quadcopter or a related accessory, I always try to see if any of my partners are interested in offering a free sample, so basically, most of the products that are reviewed here on FirstQuadcopter.com are products that I’m personally interested in, not just trying to promote them to make a profit share.

-After I agreed with Alice from GeekBuying on this product review, the package was send out in few days and delivered in about one week.
+After I agreed with Alice from GeekBuying on this product review, the package was sent out in a few days and delivered in about one week.

-As I previously mentioned in my recent quadcopter news, the last few days I was in a holiday at the Black Sea and the package was picked up by a friend.
-Although, I was very tired by the long trip back home, being enthusiast to test and review this KDS Kylin FPV Goggles, I immediately contacted my friend to retrieve the package.
+As I previously mentioned in my recent quadcopter news, for the last few days, I was on a holiday at the Black Sea and the package was picked up by a friend.
+Although I was very tired from the long trip back home, being enthusiastic to test and review this KDS Kylin FPV Goggles, I immediately contacted my friend to retrieve the package.

 KDS Kylin Vision FPV goggles review – First impressions

-In order to avoid damages during shipping, the FPV glasses came in two boxes, a regular brown cardboard box and a more fancy one.
+To avoid damages during shipping, the FPV glasses came in two boxes: a regular brown cardboard box and a more fancy one.

-Inside the box I found besides the Kylin Vision Goggles a mini USB charging cable and a 5.8G mushroom antenna.
-The 2000 mAh Li-Po battery was preloaded into the goggle but not connected.
+Inside the box, I found a mini USB charging cable beside the Kylin Vision Goggles and a 5.8G mushroom antenna.
+The 2000 mAh Li-Po battery was preloaded into the goggles but not connected.

-In my opinion, KDS Model made a good job, it feels very comfortable to wear the FPV goggles and I liked both the design and build quality.
-The straps are adjustable so it’s easily adapted with any head size.
+In my opinion, the KDS Model did a good job; it feels very comfortable to wear the FPV goggles, and I liked both the design and build quality.
+The straps are adjustable so it’s easily adapted to any head size.

-To be honest, there is a drawback of this compact and lightweight design for those who are permanent bearer of eyeglasses.
+To be honest, there is a drawback of this compact and lightweight design for those who are permanent bearers of eyeglasses.
 It is almost impossible to use this Kylin Vision together with glasses.

-On the top part there is a SMA connector where you can attach the included 5.8G antenna.
+On the top part, there is an SMA connector where you can attach the included 5.8G antenna.

-The 6 control buttons, charging indicator LED and the mini USB power/charging port are located on the left side of the FPV goggle.
+The six control buttons, the charging indicator LED, and the mini USB power/charging port are located on the left side of the FPV goggles.

 - brightness level setting;